Xelaq/zapTimers/README.md

 # Benchmarks

-idk how to accurately measure performance, so I roughly recorded the minimum FPS when creating 320,000 timers with 3 repetitions:
+idk how to accurately measure performance (cause the original timers are written in C++), so I roughly recorded the minimum FPS when creating 320,000 timers with 3 repetitions:

 ```lua
   for i = 1, 320000 do